Javon Leake

-Javon Leake (born August 1, 1998) is a professional gridiron football running back and return specialist for the Toronto Argonauts of the Canadian Football League (CFL).
-He initially signed as an undrafted free agent with the New York Giants in 2020 and was also a member of the Washington Football Team and Detroit Lions.
-He played college football at Maryland.
+Javon Leake (born August 1, 1998) is an American professional football running back and return specialist for the Edmonton Elks of the Canadian Football League (CFL).
+He has also been a member of the New York Giants, Washington Commanders and Detroit Lions of the National Football League (NFL), and the Toronto Argonauts of the CFL.
+He played college football for the Maryland Terrapins.

-Early life and high school
+Early life

 Leake was born in The Bronx, New York and moved to Greensboro, North Carolina while in middle school and attended Walter Hines Page Senior High School.
 He became the Pirates' starting running back as a sophomore and rushed for 456 yards and five touchdowns.
 He was named first-team All-Area by the Greensboro News & Record after rushing 277 times for 2,048 yards and 30 touchdowns while gaining 356 yards and scoring four touchdowns on 21 receptions as a junior.
 As a senior, Leake gained 1,679 yards and scored 29 touchdowns on 216 carries despite missing time due to an ankle injury and was again named first-team All-Area and first-team All-State by USA Today.
 Rated a three-star recruit, Leake committed to play college football at Maryland over offers from Louisville, Nebraska, North Carolina, South Carolina, Tennessee and Virginia Tech.